paritytech/grandpa-bridge-gadget/README.md

 For other crypto (using the default Substrate configuration) the `AccountId` (32-bytes) matches the `PublicKey`, but note that it's not the case for BEEFY.
 As a consequence of this, you can **not** convert the `AccountId` raw bytes into a BEEFY `PublicKey`.

-The easiest way to generate a BEEFY key is by using the [Subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) tool.
+The easiest way to generate or view hex-encoded or SS58-encoded BEEFY Public Key is by using the [Subkey](https://substrate.dev/docs/en/knowledgebase/integrate/subkey) tool.
 Generate a BEEFY key using the following command

 ```sh
 subkey generate --scheme ecdsa